How to Select a Preschool That Supports Your Family’s Vision for Learning

 Understand Different Preschool Philosophies

 Preschools vary widely in their teaching styles and learning environments.
-Understanding the different approaches can assist you in choosing a preschool curriculum that suits your child best.
+Understanding the different approaches can help you choose a curriculum that suits your child best.

 This method uses play as the foundation for learning.
 Children are encouraged to explore, create, and lead their own learning experiences with guidance from educators.